Interferon alfa-2b Side Effects

 Other side effects have included fatigue (up to 96%), fever (up to 94%), influenza-like symptoms (up to 79%), asthenia (up to 63%), chills (up to 54%), rigors (up to 42%), dry mouth (up to 28%), chest pain (up to 28%), increased sweating (up to 21%), back pain (up to 19%), unspecified pain (up to 18%), malaise (up to 14%), facial edema (up to 10%), decreased weight (up to 13%), and peripheral edema (up to 6%).
 Cachexia, earache, hernia, edema, hypothermia, nonspecific inflammation, periorbital edema, superficial phlebitis, thirst, weakness, and increased weight have been reported in up to 5% of patients.
 Substernal chest pain, cyanosis of the hand, cold and clammy skin, flushing, hot flashes, hyperthermia, peripheral ischemia, and virilism have been reported in less than 5% of patients.
 Asthenic conditions (including asthenia, malaise, fatigue) have been reported during postmarketing experience.

-More interferon alfa-2b
+More about interferon alfa-2b

-- Intron A Prescribing Information (FDA)
+- Other brands: Intron A

 Disclaimer: Every effort has been made to ensure that the information provided is accurate, up-to-date and complete, but no guarantee is made to that effect.
 In addition, the drug information contained herein may be time sensitive and should not be utilized as a reference resource beyond the date hereof.
-This information does not endorse drugs, diagnose patients, or recommend therapy.
-This drug information is a reference resource designed as supplement to, and not a substitute for, the expertise, skill , knowledge, and judgement of healthcare practitioners in patient care.
-The absence of a warning for a given drug or drug combination in no way should be construed to indicate that the drug of drug combination is safe, effective, or appropriate for any given patient.
-Drugs.com does not assume any responsibility for any aspect of healthcare administered with the aid of information provided.
+This material does not endorse drugs, diagnose patients, or recommend therapy.
+This information is a reference resource designed as supplement to, and not a substitute for, the expertise, skill , knowledge, and judgement of healthcare practitioners in patient care.
+The absence of a warning for a given drug or combination thereof in no way should be construed to indicate safety, effectiveness, or appropriateness for any given patient.
+Drugs.com does not assume any responsibility for any aspect of healthcare administered with the aid of materials provided.
 The information contained herein is not intended to cover all possible uses, directions, precautions, warnings, drug interactions, allergic reactions, or adverse effects.
-If you have questions about the drugs you are taking, check with your doctor, nurse, or pharmacist.
+If you have questions about the substances you are taking, check with your doctor, nurse, or pharmacist.